Slepton pair production at next-to-leading power: Numerical results

 Plots of the differential cross-section (at $\sqrt{s}=13.6$ TeV, for left-handed smuon production) in terms of the invariant mass can be found in Figure~\ref{fig:diffcs_sps1a} for the SPS1a benchmark point~\cite{Allanach:2002nj} which features smuons with masses $m_{\tilde{\mu}_L}=202$ GeV and $m_{\tilde{\mu}_R}=143$ GeV, and in Figure~\ref{fig:diffcs_resumminopaper} with $m_{\tilde{\mu}}=1$ TeV and the squark and gluino masses set as above.
 Uncertainties from both scale variation and PDF$+\alpha_s$ are included in Figs.~\ref{fig:total_cs_LHC}--\ref{fig:diffcs_resumminopaper}; however, recall that the scale error is computed in the same way for both calculations, but the central scale is different for total and differential cross-sections.

 These results demonstrate the significant reduction in scale error when including resummed contributions already observed in the literature~\cite{Bozzi:2007qr}.
-As we can see in the insert of Figure~\ref{fig:total_cs_LHC}, at $\sqrt{s}=13.6$ TeV the scale error is dominated by the PDF error as the smuon masses exceed 1 TeV, due to kinematical constraints requiring PDFs to be sampled in higher-uncertainty regions, lessening the impact of reducing the scale error on the total theoretical error.
+This effect gets more pronounced when the produced particles are heavier, as anticipated since the threshold region is more significant kinematically in this case.
+As we can see in Figure~\ref{fig:total_cs_LHC}, at $\sqrt{s}=13.6$ TeV the scale error is dominated by the PDF error as the smuon masses exceed 1 TeV, due to kinematical constraints requiring PDFs to be sampled in higher-uncertainty regions, lessening the impact of reducing the scale error on the total theoretical error.
 For the $\sqrt{s}=85$ TeV case the scale error is of the same order of magnitude as the PDF error even at smuon masses of multiple TeV, indicating the importance of reducing the scale error for slepton searches at future colliders.

+To compare with existing leading-power resummed results to N$^3$LL from SCET, we also list our total cross-section results at $\sqrt{s}=7$ and 14 TeV in Table~\ref{tab:N3LLcomp}, for the parameter points $P_1$ and $P_2$ defined in Section~\ref{sec:existing_calculations}.
+We recall that these calculations were done with different conventions than for the other results presented here, notably with the central scales at $\mu_0=Q$ and with the scale uncertainty estimated by simultaneous variation of both the renormalization and factorization scales.
+We include our results at NLO, NLO + LP NNLL, and NLO + LP NLL + NLP LL; these are compared to results obtained from Ref.~\cite{Broggio:2011bd} to NLO, NLO + LP NNLL, and NLO + LP N$^3$LL.

+The NLO results are included to verify the compatibility of the fixed-order calculations, as they indeed do.
+The leading-power NNLL results from both sources are included as a frame of reference when looking at the scale uncertainties of the resummed results, since the results in SCET depend on the extra soft scale $\mu_s$.
+We see that also the central values here differ somewhat despite the calculations being to the same logarithmic order.
+This is not too surprising due to the different formalisms used in the two calculations, including the soft scale present in SCET.

+Both the LP N$^3$LL and our LP NLL + NLP LL results exhibit a fairly significant reduction in scale uncertainty relative to the corresponding LP NNLL result for all the test points.
+Quantitatively this reduction is quite similar for the two approaches, showing that they are both valuable approaches to reducing the scale error.
+For both test points the masses of the produced sleptons are relatively light, thus the effect of NLP resummation, which also captures kinematical regions somewhat further removed from the threshold, might be relatively more significant here than for large masses.
+This is further born out by the reduction being smaller for the highest mass point $P_2$.
+As expected, for all the test points the higher logarithmic corrections bring the central values into better agreement.